MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 The steps in this section make your WLS clusters aware of the Azure Traffic Manager.
 Since the Azure Traffic Manager is the entry point for user requests, update the **Front Host** of the WebLogic Server cluster to the DNS name of the Traffic Manager profile, starting from the primary cluster.

-1. Make sure you signed in to WebLogic Server AdministrationConsole.
+1. Make sure you signed in to WebLogic Server Administration Console.
 1. Locate to **Domain structure** > **wlsd** > **Environment** > **Clusters** in the left navigation area.
 Select **Clusters**.
 1. Select **cluster1** from clusters table.
 1. Select **Lock & Edit** > **HTTP**.
 Remove the current value for **Frontend Host**, and enter the DNS name of the Traffic Manager profile you wrote down before, without leading `http://`.
 For example, *tmprofile-ejb120623.trafficmanager.net*.
 Select **Save** > **Activate Changes**.

-Repeat the same steps in WebLogic Server AdministrationConsole, but for the secondary cluster.
+Repeat the same steps in WebLogic Server Administration Console, but for the secondary cluster.

 ### Configure Transaction Log Store

 Next, configure the JDBC Transaction Log Store for all managed servers of clusters, starting from the primary cluster.
 This practice is described in [Using Transaction Log Files to Recover Transactions](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wljta/trxcon.html#GUID-7EFC9496-CC51-440D-885D-7E8B3C85FA15).

-Do this on the primary cluster, in US West.
+Do the following steps on the primary WLS cluster, in US West.

 1. Make sure you signed in to WebLogic Server Administration Console.
 1. Locate to **Domain structure** > **wlsd** > **Environment** > **Servers** in the left navigation area.
 Select **Servers**.